keves1/vegetation-health-monitor/README.md

 This system contains the following components, each a separate containerized application orchestrated using AWS Step Functions.

 - Data ingest: This pipeline runs every 8 days.
 It searches a STAC catalog for any new Landsat data in the specified region since the last run, downloads the data, masks clouds, computes NDVI, creates an 8 day maximum-value composite (MVC), fills missing data, and adds the result to a zarr store.
-- Forecasting model: After new data is processed, the model uses prior NDVI values to predict NDVI for the next 3 timesteps, or 24 days into the future.
+- Forecasting model: After new data is processed, a LSTM Seq2Seq model uses prior NDVI values to predict NDVI for the next 3 timesteps, or 24 days into the future.